touchaponk/dolphin-mcp/README.md

 # Dolphin MCP

-A flexible Python client for interacting with any Model Context Protocol (MCP) servers using OpenAI's API.
+A flexible Python library and CLI tool for interacting with Model Context Protocol (MCP) servers using OpenAI, Anthropic, and Ollama models.

 ## Overview

-Dolphin MCP is a command-line tool that allows you to query and interact with MCP servers through natural language.
-It connects to any number of configured MCP servers, makes their tools available to OpenAI's language models, and provides a conversational interface for accessing and manipulating data from these servers.
+Dolphin MCP is both a Python library and a command-line tool that allows you to query and interact with MCP servers through natural language.
+It connects to any number of configured MCP servers, makes their tools available to language models (OpenAI, Anthropic, Ollama), and provides a conversational interface for accessing and manipulating data from these servers.

 The project demonstrates how to:
 - Connect to multiple MCP servers simultaneously
 - List and call tools provided by these servers
-- Use OpenAI's function calling capabilities to interact with external data sources
+- Use function calling capabilities to interact with external data sources
 - Process and present results in a user-friendly way
+- Create a reusable Python library with a clean API
+- Build a command-line interface on top of the library

 ## Features

+- **Multiple Provider Support**: Works with OpenAI, Anthropic, and Ollama models
+- **Modular Architecture**: Clean separation of concerns with provider-specific modules
+- **Dual Interface**: Use as a Python library or command-line tool
-- Connect to any number of MCP servers simultaneously
+- **MCP Server Integration**: Connect to any number of MCP servers simultaneously
-- Automatically discover and use tools provided by MCP servers
+- **Tool Discovery**: Automatically discover and use tools provided by MCP servers
-- Integrate with any data source or service that has an MCP server implementation
-- Natural language interface powered by OpenAI's API
+- **Flexible Configuration**: Configure models and servers through JSON configuration
+- **Environment Variable Support**: Securely store API keys in environment variables
-- Conversational, step-by-step explanation of tool usage and results
+- **Comprehensive Documentation**: Detailed usage examples and API documentation
+- **Installable Package**: Easy installation via pip with `dolphin-mcp-cli` command

 ## Prerequisites